Lukmanern/go-with-me/README.md

 - FilesReader : Read 3-types of file : .txt, .env and .json files

-- WebMiddleware : Implementing middleware for logging before using method
+- WebMiddleware : Implementing middleware for logging before using methods